Junction temperature: Maximum junction temperature calculation

 Maximum junction temperature (sometimes abbreviated TJMax) is specified in a part's datasheet and is used when calculating the necessary case-to-ambient thermal resistance for a given power dissipation.
 This in turn is used to select an appropriate heat sink if applicable.
 Other cooling methods include thermoelectric cooling and coolants.

-In modern processors from manufacturer such as Intel, AMD, Qualcomm, the core temperature is measured by a network of sensors.
+In modern processors from manufacturers such as Intel, AMD, and Qualcomm, the core temperature is measured by a network of sensors.
 Every time the temperature sensing network determines that a rise above the specified junction temperature ($T_J$), is imminent, measures such as clock gating, clock stretching, clock speed reduction and others (commonly referred to as thermal throttling) are applied to prevent the temperature to raise further.
 If the applied mechanisms are not compensating enough for the processor to stay below the junction temperature, the device may shut down to prevent permanent damage.

 An estimation of the chip-junction temperature $T_J$ can be obtained from the following equation: